mortensi/phpilot/README.md

 # phpilot

 phpilot is yet another PHP GenAI chatbot.
-Based on [Minipilot](https://github.com/redis/minipilot) (developed in Python with Flask, OpenAI and LangChain), phpilot is a demo written in PHP with OpenAI, LLPhant, Blade and JQuery.
+Based on [Minipilot](https://github.com/redis/minipilot) (developed in Python with Flask, OpenAI and LangChain), phpilot is a demo written in PHP with OpenAI, LLPhant, Laravel, Blade and JQuery.

 From the browser UI you will be able to: